 The leading money winner on the PGA Tour was Jack Nicklaus with \$320,942 and Lee Trevino won the Vardon Trophy for a third consecutive year with a 70.89 stroke average.
 The PGA "Player of the Year" was Jack Nicklaus.
 Bert Yancey finished 29th with \$73,374.91 in 34 tournaments.
 Art Wall won \$36,461.35 in the 29 tournaments he entered.
 That put him in 61st place on the money list.
 The top sixty money winners on the PGA Tour were fully exempt for the next year.
-In spite of not being fully exempt Wall still had some exempt status due to past victories and money won during his career.
+In spite of not being fully exempt Wall still had some exempt status due to past victories, one being a major, and money won during his career.
+Dick Hendrickson won \$5,656 in eight tournaments.

-In late January the PGA Seniors' Championship was played at the PGA National Golf Club's East and West Courses for the last time and it made history for another reason.
+In late January the Senior PGA Championship was played at the PGA National Golf Club's East and West Courses for the last time and it made history for another reason.
 It was Sam Snead in the winner's circle again for the sixth time but this time he won by an amazing 15 strokes.
 Snead's rounds on the East Course were 66, 66, 67 and 69 for a twenty under par 268.
 Julius Boros, who said that he thought he played well, finished second with a 283.
 That was two strokes lower than the score Boros had won with on the same course in 1971.
 First prize and the total purse were still \$4,000 and \$40,000.
 Joe Taylor finished third at 288.
 Ed Furgol and Milon Marusic tied for fourth with 290s.
 Henry Williams, Jr. made a very creditable showing finishing tied for 11th at 297, which was 29 strokes behind Snead.
 Williams won \$637.50.
 Joe Kirkwood, Jr. (299) tied for 18th and won \$487.50.
 Skee Riegel (301) and Marty Furgol (301) tied for 24th and they each won \$292.50.

-At the Section's spring meeting C. Schmidt & Sons announced that their sponsorship of the Challenge Cup matches was being dropped along with the yearlong points competition.
+At the Section's spring meeting it was announced that C. Schmidt & Sons was dropping their sponsorship of the Challenge Cup matches along with the yearlong points competition.
 The Schmidt brewery did add on the sponsorship of one more open tournament.
 Section President, Henry McQuiston, said that the officers were trying to find a new sponsor for the matches.
 The meeting was held at the George Washington Motor Lodge in Plymouth Meeting on the first Monday in April.